Medical Detox

 While some withdrawals may not be life-threatening, the side effects can still be extremely uncomfortable for the patient.
 Additionally, patients may experience strong cravings as one of their withdrawal side effects.

-Both the discomfort and the cravings can encourage the individual to return to substance abuse to avoid these sensations.
-But with medical detox, healthcare providers can help mitigate your discomfort through tapering or other medications.
+Both the discomfort and the cravings can encourage the individual to return to substance abuse to avoid these side effects.
+However, with medical detox, healthcare providers can help mitigate your discomfort through tapering or other medications.

 However, co-occurring disorders may require special consideration of medications used during medical detox, as well as the presentation of other symptoms.